What's New: Religious Education and Faith Development

 A discussion guide (PDF) to the Skinner House book by Susan Ritchie, Children of the Same God, helps Unitarian Universalist (UU) groups explore our religious roots in Christianity, Judaism, and Islam.

-Does--or could--your congregation do military ministry?
+Does—or could—your congregation do military ministry?
 The one-hour recording of the November 2014 FDO webinar demonstrates why and how your congregation might welcome servicepeople, veterans, families, and others involved with the military.
 The Military Ministry Toolkit for Congregations has video clips and a workshop guide to get you started.
-A recent Beacon Press "UU Reads" selection was Soul Repair: Recovery from Moral Injury After War (Beacon, 2012); download a study guide for congregations.
+A recent Beacon Press "UU Reads" selection was Soul Repair: Recovery from Moral Injury After War (Beacon, 2012); download a study guide for congregations (PDF).

 Virtual gatherings for UUs of Color are convened monthly, online, by Jessica York, UUA Faith Development Director, and emerging lay leaders.
 Adults, young adults, and youth of Color are invited to create community within our faith.
 Email youthprograms [at] uua [dot] org for more information.